sambrow/ctf-hosting-notes/README.md

 ## Requirements/Limitations
 - The challenge must be a web application.
 - This technique does not support arbitrary protocols/ports.
-- Your web application can listen on any port internally but it will be exposed to the Internet on port 443 via `https://`.
+- Your web application can listen on any ports internally but only one internal port can be exposed to the Internet on port 443 via `https://`.
 - The challenge must be containerized as a Docker image.
 - You must have a google cloud account.
 - You must install the gcloud command line tooling.